 We’ve also written a quick list article of the 7 most common mistakes found on dog breeder websites.

-To keep the page visually appealing, make sure your content is substantial, written properly and decorated with charts, tables, illustrations and videos.
-Yes, videos are the new photos and every single breeder out there should get their smartphone from their pocket and shoot short videos of their dogs and puppies.
-No need to shoot a long footage, just 30 seconds and upload it on YouTube!
-In few clicks you can then embed your video on your dog breeder website, or on social medias like Facebook.
+To keep the page visually appealing, make sure your content is substantial, written properly, and decorated with charts, tables, illustrations, and videos.
+Yes, videos are the new photos, and every single breeder out there should get their smartphone from their pocket and shoot short videos of their dogs and puppies.
+No need to shoot long footage, just 30 seconds and upload it on YouTube!
+In a few clicks, you can then embed your video on your dog breeder website, or on social media like Facebook.

 Once people read through one page, it is verdict time: they will be back and contact you if they liked your page, and if not, you will probably never see them again.
 This is how important your breeding website is, both the way it looks and the content should be of great quality if you want to attract the right buyers and dog lovers.

-However, if you succeeded at pleasing them, they will be following you.
+However, if you succeeded in pleasing them, they will be following you.
 But for that, you must post regularly!
-Your are a breeder, not a blogger, so you won’t need to write 5 articles a week.
-But a weekly article about the breed will demonstrate that you genuinely have knowledge of your breed, and another weekly update on your dogs (litters, shows, what happened during the week, etc.) will keep people interested on the life of your breeding business.
-People don’t just want to buy a puppy from a store, otherwise they would just go to a pet store!
-If they want a real breeder, it is because they want quality, knowledge and information.
+You are a breeder, not a blogger, so you won’t need to write 5 articles a week.
+But a weekly article about the breed will demonstrate that you genuinely have knowledge of your breed, and another weekly update on your dogs (litters, shows, what happened during the week, etc.) will keep people interested in the life of your breeding business.
+People don’t just want to buy a puppy from a store, otherwise, they would just go to a pet store!
+If they want a real breeder, it is because they want quality, knowledge, and information.
 So give them all of that and they will follow you!